merovex-archival/merovex.github.io/_posts/2012-07-03-its-not-really-three-acts.markdown

   license: under BY-ND
   caption: Three Mongeese
 layout: post
-title: "It's Not Really Three Acts"
+title: It's Not Really Three Acts
 created_at: 2012-07-03 15:36
 modified_at: 2012-07-03 15:36
 published_at: 2012-07-03 15:36